THE YOUNG BUCKS

 Following the runaway success of All In, The Young Bucks finished up their commitments with both NPJW and ROH and became both executives and top performers for All Elite Wrestling.

-During the first year or so of the promotions' existence, Matt and Nick have routinely stolen the show, battling the likes of The Lucha Brothers, Private Party and Santana and Ortiz.
-It's only a matter of time before they capture the AEW Tag Team Championship, building on top of an already-impressive list of tag team gold.
+Since the debut of AEW, Matt and Nick have routinely stolen the show, battling the likes of The Lucha Brothers, Private Party, The Jurassic Express, FTR and Santana and Ortiz.
+Their first run with the AEW Tag Team Championship added to an already-impressive list of tag team gold, and I really doubt they're done yet by a long shot.